kisiwu/novice-logger/README.md

 # @novice1/logger

-A JavaScript logging utility that prefixes logs and may color them if stdout/stderr is a TTY.
+A JavaScript logging utility that prefixes logs and colors them if stdout/stderr is a TTY.
 Works in Node.js.

 ## Installation